 “As Wayfair scales globally, we want to find information quickly so people can spend less time catching up and more time delivering.
 With Slack AI’s compelling features, we’re empowered to do just that.”

-2. Teaming up with other apps: Slack AI can enhance Slack's integration with tools like Salesforce, PagerDuty, and Notion by making it easier to surface relevant information from conversations about those tools.
+- Teaming up with other apps: Slack AI can enhance Slack's integration with tools like Salesforce, PagerDuty, and Notion by surfacing relevant information from conversations about those tools.
 When combined with integrations, Slack AI helps users understand context faster without switching apps.

 Where Slack AI Works Well and Where Teams Start To Feel Friction